Outdoor contact soles

 You can go one size bigger than your usual shoe size to avoid your toes banging against the ground on the way down, as long as your foot is well supported to avoid rubbing.

-Tip: keep your nails short and check before any long descent that your lacing is tight enough to prevent your foot from slipping down the front of the shoe.
+Tip: keep your nails short and check before any long descent that your lacing is tight enough to prevent your foot from sliding towards the front of the shoe.

 Buying advice: how to try on your shoes?